 KPMG serves as our independent registered public accounting firm.
-The following table presents aggregate fees for professional services rendered by KPMG for the fiscal years ended January 29, 2022, and January 30, 2021.
+The following table presents aggregate fees for professional services rendered by KPMG for the fiscal years ended January 28, 2023 and January 29, 2022.

-For the Fiscal Year Ended January 29, 2022 For the Fiscal Year Ended January 30, 2021
+For the Fiscal Year Ended January 28, 2023 For the Fiscal Year Ended January 29, 2022

-Audit Fees (1) \$1,103,500 \$1,060,500
+Audit Fees (1) \$1,129,000 \$1,103,500

-Audit-Related Fees(2)
+Audit-Related Fees (2)

-Tax Fees(2)
+Tax Fees (2)

 All Other Fees (3) \$ 1,780 \$ 1,780

-Audit fees for the fiscal year ended January 29, 2022, and January 30, 2021 include fees for professional services rendered for the audit and quarterly reviews of our consolidated financial statements filed with the SEC on Forms 10-K and 10-Q and the audit of internal control over financial reporting.
+(1) Audit fees for the fiscal years ended January 28, 2023 and January 29, 2022 include fees for professional services rendered for the audit and quarterly reviews of our consolidated financial statements filed with the SEC on Forms 10-K and 10-Q and the audit of internal control over financial reporting.

 The audit and non-audit services provided by KPMG were pre-approved by the Audit Committee.
-All audit and non-audit services provided to the Company and its subsidiaries by KPMG, the Company's independent registered public accounting firm, during fiscal 2021, were pre-approved by the Audit Committee.
+All audit and non-audit services provided to the Company and its subsidiaries by KPMG, the Company's independent registered public accounting firm, during Fiscal 2022, were pre-approved by the Audit Committee.
 The Audit Committee reviews and approves all proposed audit and non-audit engagements and related fees of KPMG.
 In addition, any audit and non-audit fees for newly proposed professional services that arise during the year, or changes to previously approved fees and work, are reviewed and approved in advance of commencement of such services by the Audit Committee at their regularly scheduled meetings throughout the fiscal year.
 Should a situation arise that requires approval between meetings, the Audit Committee has delegated authority to its Chair to authorize such pre-approval and report on the same at the following regularly scheduled meeting.
 The Audit Committee has considered whether the provision of the above-noted services is compatible with maintaining the independence of the independent registered public accounting firm and has determined, based on advice from KPMG, that the provision of such services has not adversely affected KPMG's independence.

-According to its charter, the Audit Committee is responsible for approving all audit engagement fees, terms and non-audit engagements with the independent registered public accounting firm on behalf of the Company in advance of providing any service.
-It is not the responsibility of the Audit Committee to prepare the financial statements of the Company, or to plan or execute the audits of these statements, or to determine whether the statements themselves are accurate and set out in accordance with generally accepted accounting principles.
+According to its charter, the Audit Committee is responsible for approving all audit engagement fees, terms, and non-audit engagements with the independent registered public accounting firm on behalf of the Company in advance of providing any service.
+It is not the responsibility of the Audit Committee to prepare the financial statements of the Company, to plan or execute the audits of these statements, or to determine whether the statements themselves are accurate and set out in accordance with generally accepted accounting principles.
 Ollie's management is responsible for the preparation of these statements and establishing and maintaining effective internal controls over financial reporting.
 The independent registered public accounting firm is responsible for the audit of Ollie's financial statements and the audit of the effectiveness of Ollie's internal control over financial reporting.

-(2) There were no amounts billed for audit-related or tax fees for the fiscal years ended January 29, 2022, or January 30, 2021.
+(2) There were no amounts billed for audit-related or tax fees for the fiscal years ended January 28, 2023 or January 29, 2022.

-(3) Other fees for the fiscal years ended January 29, 2022, and January 30, 2021, is for our use of KPMG's online accounting research software.
+(3) Other fees for the fiscal years ended January 28, 2023 and January 29, 2022 are for our use of KPMG's online accounting research software